migtools/mig-controller/docs/devguide.md

 ## Error Handling

-Errors are either handled locally, within a method or logged and returned.
-The custom `Logger` ensures that the error is logged once.
-Subsequence `Error()` and `Trace()` higher up the stack are ignored.
+Errors are either handled locally within a method, or logged and returned.
+The custom `Logger` ensures that the error is logged _only once_.
+Subsequent `Error()` and `Trace()` calls higher up the stack are ignored.

 This ensures:
 - The logged stack trace reflects _where_ the error occurred.
 - Errors are always handled or logged.
 - Consistency makes PR review easier.

-Errors that cannot be handled locally are deemded _unrecoverable_ and are logged and returned to the `Reconcile()`.
+Errors that cannot be handled locally are deemed _unrecoverable_ and are logged and returned to the `Reconcile()`.

 The reconciler will:
 - Log the error
-- Set a `ReconcileFailed` condition.
+- Set a `ReconcileFailed` condition
-- Re-queue the event.
+- Re-queue the event

-## Orgainization
+## Organization

 All constructs should be organized, scoped, and named based on a specific topic or concern.
 Constructs named _uitl_, _helper_, _misc_ are __highly__ discouraged as they are an anti-pattern.
 Everything should fit within an appropriately named: package, .go (file), struct, function.
-Thoughtful organization and naming reflects a thoughful design.
+Thoughtful organization and naming reflects a thoughtful design.

 ### Packages